Indiana ghostlore

 Numerous narratives and folk beliefs make up the ghostlore of Indiana, a U.S. state in the Midwest, and there are many locations that are considered to be haunted by locals.
 Some of the hauntings are celebrated in festivals, and most have some history behind them.

 Angola theatre

 The town of Angola, Indiana has several locations where residents have claimed to have sighted specters.
 An old theatre sits on the town circle, and some residents claim that at midnight a man with a long red beard appears on the roof of the building pacing back and forth and cries aloud, "Marie please come back to me, please."
 Movie goers also say that sometimes during movies you can hear a man sobbing in the back of the theatre, but when you look, no one is there.

-Fowler Theatre

-Located in the town of Fowler, Indiana is the Fowler Theatre.
-The Historic Fowler Theatre is known for its beautifully restored Art Deco look and feel, but beyond the ornate, outward appearance, there is a history of mysterious noises, shadows and strange activity.